GRAINS-Corn climbs to 1-week high on strong demand, wheat eases

 the start of the month.
 That topped analyst expectations.

-Still, the rally in corn futures is expected to be capped as
+* Still, the rally in corn futures is expected to be capped

 would increase in the past quarter because prices were under